Legendre's constant

-(for some positive constant a, where O(…) is the big O notation), as proved in 1899 by Charles de La Vallée Poussin, that B indeed is equal to 1.
+(for some positive constant a, where O(...) is the big O notation), as proved in 1899 by Charles de La Vallée Poussin, that B indeed is equal to 1.
 (The prime number theorem had been proved in 1896, independently by Jacques Hadamard and La Vallée Poussin, but without any estimate of the involved error term).

 Being evaluated to such a simple number has made the term Legendre's constant mostly only of historical value, with it often (technically incorrectly) being used to refer to Legendre's first guess 1.08366... instead.

+Numerical values

+Using known values for $\pi(x)$, we can compute $B(x) = \log x - \frac{x}{\pi(x)}$ for values of $x$ far beyond what was available to Legendre:

+Values up to $\pi(10^{29})$ (the first two columns) are known exactly; the values in the third and fourth columns are estimated using the Riemann R function.